-The following example assumes a master (processor) clocked at 100 MHz and an static RAM (SRAM) with 15 ns access time.
-Therefore the minimum access time for the SRAM is two cycles.
-The slack time of 5 ns forces us to use output registers for the SRAM address and write data and input registers for the read data in the I/O cells of the FPGA.
-These registers fit nicely with the intention of SimpCon to use registers inside the slave.
+The following example is taken from an implementation of SimpCon for a Java processor.
+The processor is clocked with 100 MHz and the main memory consists of 15 ns static RAM.
+Therefore the minimum access time for the RAM is two cycles.
+The slack time of 5 ns forces us to use output registers for the RAM address and write data and input registers for the RAM read data in the IO cells of the FPGA.
+Those registers fit perfect with the intention of SimpCon to use registers inside the slave.

 Figure 6 shows the memory interface for a non-pipelined read access followed by a write access.
 Four signals are driven by the master and two signals by the slave.
-The lower half of the figure shows the signals at the FPGA pins where the SRAM is connected.
+The lower half of the figure shows the signals at the FPGA pins where the RAM is connected.

 In cycle 1 the read transaction is started by the master and the slave registers the address.
-The slave also sets the registered control signals nos and noe during cycle 1.
-Due to the placement of the registers in the I/O cells, the address and control signals are valid at the FPGA pins very early in cycle 2.
-At the end of cycle 3 (15 ns after address, nos and noe are stable) the data from the SRAM is available and can be sampled with the rising edge for cycle 4.
-The setup time for the read register is short, as the register can be placed in the I/O cell.
+The slave also sets the registered control signals nos and noe during cycle1.
+Due to the placement of the registers in the IO cells, the address and control signals are valid at the FPGA pins very early in cycle 2.
+At the end of cycle 3 (15 ns after address, nos and noe are stable) the data from the RAM is available and can be sampled with the rising edge for cycle 4.
+The setup time for the read register is short as the register can be placed in the IO cell.
 The master reads the data in cycle 4 and starts a write transaction in cycle 5.
-Address and data are again registered by the slave and are available for the SRAM at the beginning of cycle 6.
+Address and data are again registered by the slave and are available for the RAM at the beginning of cycle 6.
 To perform a write in two cycles the nwr signal is registered by a negative triggered flip-flop.

-In Figure 7 we see a pipelined read from the SRAM with pipeline level 2.
-With this pipeline level and the two cycles read access time of the SRAM we achieve the maximum possible bandwidth.
+In Figure 7 we show a pipelined read from the RAM

-We can see the start of the second read transaction in cycle 3 during the read of the first data from the SRAM.
-The new address is registered in the same cycle and available for the SRAM in the following cycle 4.
+with pipeline level 2.
+With this pipeline level and the two cycles read access time of the RAM we achieve the maximum possible bandwidth.
+We can see the start of the second read transaction in cycle 3 during the read of the first data from the RAM.
+The new address is registered in the same cycle and available for the RAM in the following cycle 4.
 Although we have a pipeline level of 2 we need no additional address or data register.
-The read data is available for two cycles (rdy\cnt 2 or 1 for the next read) and the master has the freedom to select one of the two cycles to read the data.
+The read data is available for two cycles (rdy_cnt 2 or 1 for the next read) and the master is free to select one of the two cycles to read the data.